Stars we lost in 2020

 Helen Reddy, the 1970s pop star and cultural icon behind the hit song "I Am Woman," died Sept.
 29, at 78.
 Australian-born Reddy was regarded as a queen of 1970s pop, reigning as the world's top-selling female singer in 1973 and 1974.
 Her biggest hit, 1971's ″I Am Woman,″ catapulted Reddy to new heights as a feminist icon, and the song became the unofficial anthem of the women's movement.
 Her other hits included ″Delta Dawn,″ ″Angie Baby,″ Leave Me Alone (Ruby Red Dress),″ and ″Ain't No Way to Treat a Lady.″ Reddy also made waves on screen, starring in her own weekly television variety program, The Helen Reddy Show, and appearing in Disney's Pete Dragon and Airport 1975.

-Tommy DeVito, founding member of 60s group the Four Seasons, has died from COVID-19.
-He was 92.
+Tommy DeVito, founding member of 60s group the Four Seasons, has died from COVID-19 on Sept.
+21. He was 92.
 During DeVito's tenure with the group, alongside Frankie Valli, Bob Gaudio, and Nick Massi, the climbed the charts with hit songs "Big Girls Don't Cry," and "Sherry."

 Michael Lonsdale died on Sept.
 21 at age 89.
 The actor was best known for playing villainous Hugo Drax opposite Roger Moore's 007 in the 1979 James Bond adventure Moonraker.
 His many other film credits included The Day of the Jackal, Ronin, The Remains of the Day, Munich, and Of Gods and Men, for which he won a César award.
 On the small screen, Lonsdale appeared in the 1982 miniseries Smiley's People, based on the John le Carré novel of the same name.